elisaheinrichmora/Stochastic_Transmission_Mutation/README.md

-# Repository for "Evolution under Fluctuating Transmission Regimes: Mutation Modification"
+# Repository for "Evolution under Stochastic Transmission: Mutation-Rate Modifiers"
 **Authors**: Heinrich-Mora and Feldman (2025)

 This repository contains all code, data, and results associated with the paper *"Evolution under Fluctuating Transmission Regimes: Mutation Modification"*.
 The repository is organized into the following components: